Moonbase59/azuracast_xmltv/README.md

 ```

 ### XMLTV Electronic Program Guide (EPG) file (one per server)
-XMLTV/IPTV EPG data files are XML data files containg channel and program information.
+XMLTV/IPTV EPG data files are XML data files containing channel and program information.
 They must be compliant with the [XMLTV DTD](https://github.com/XMLTV/xmltv/blob/master/xmltv.dtd) and can be validated using the `tv_validate_file` tool, which can be installed on Debian-like systems with `sudo apt install xmltv-util`.

 This package brings some other nice utilities, just try `tv_to_text <yourstation>.xml`.